MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-rest-tutorial.md

 To invoke a custom Azure REST API request with Azure CLI, you use the `az rest` command, followed by the `--url` parameter.
 The `--url` parameter defines the URL of the requested resource, and is the only required parameter, while the others listed are all optional.

+> [!NOTE]
+> If Content-Type header is not set and --body is a valid JSON string, Content-Type header will default to application/json.

 ```azurecli-interactive

 az rest --url